 electron beam along its

 length.
-A layer thickness, 50~$\mu$m and a part of dimensions (in mm), 2$\times 1.5\times 0.65$ used as shown
+A layer thickness, 50~$\mu$m and a part of dimensions (in mm), 2$\times 1.5\times 0.65$ is used as shown

 in Figure~\ref{fig:PartwMesh}~(left).

-The process of laying the new powder on bulk material formed by previous scans simulated
+The process of laying the new powder on bulk material formed by previous scans is simulated

 by activating the initially deactivated elements representing the powder layer.
 To mitigate computational cost

-associated with FEA, a non-uniform mesh employed wherein a finer mesh considered for the powder
+associated with FEA, a non-uniform mesh is employed wherein a finer mesh is considered for the powder

-region where the heat flux applied.
-A gradually coarsening mesh considered for the bulk material, significantly far
+region where the heat flux is applied.
+A gradually coarsening mesh is considered for the bulk material, significantly far

 from the heat source as shown in Figure~\ref{fig:PartwMesh}~(right).
-The mesh 13,200 nodes and
+The mesh consists of 13,200 nodes and

 10,752 elements in total.